JohnStuartPhil/cherryleavesproject/README.md

 - The project was deployed to Render using the following steps.

 1. Delete Procfile (if applicable)
-2. Log in to Render and create an App
+2. Log in to Render
 3. Connect GitHub
 4. Click on +New
 5. Select Web Service
 6. Select your Repository from GitHub to connect
 7. In Language, type in Python 3
 8. In Branch, type in Main
-9. Select your nearest Region
+9. Select your nearest Region (in this case Frankfurt)
 10. In Build command, type in pip install -r requirements.txt && ./setup.sh
 11. In Start Command, type in streamlit run app.py
 12. Click on Deply Web Service
 13. The deployment process should happen smoothly if all deployment files are fully functional.
-14. Click the link provided by Render to access your App.
+14. Click the link provided by Render in the deployment screen to access your App.

 ## Main Data Analysis and Machine Learning Libraries